puya/puya-dotfiles-windows/README.md

 This is what the `init.sh` script automates for you:

 1.  **🚀 Run Setup**: The script installs Homebrew, all packages from the `Brewfile`, and all `asdf` tool plugins.
-2.  **⏸️ Pause & Edit**: The script pauses and opens `~/.gitconfig.local` in your editor.
-3.  **🔑 Get SSH Key**: During the pause, you can run `ssh-add -L` in another terminal to get your SSH public key.
+2.  **🔐 GitHub CLI Setup**: The script offers to configure GitHub CLI with 1Password for biometric authentication.
+3.  **⏸️ SSH Key Setup**: If needed, the script helps you configure SSH signing keys from 1Password.
-4.  **✅ You're Done**: Paste your key into the editor, save the file, and close it.
-The script finishes the setup.
-Restart your terminal to enjoy the new environment!
+4.  **✅ You're Done**: Restart your terminal to enjoy the new environment with secure, biometric authentication!

 ## 🛠️ Core Scripts

-Your environment is managed by three key scripts:
+Your environment is managed by four key scripts:

 -   `./init.sh`: **Installs and configures everything.** This is the main script to run on a new machine or to repair your existing setup.
+-   `./setup-github-cli.sh`: **Configure GitHub CLI authentication.** Choose between 1Password shell plugin or SSH authentication.
 -   `./doctor.sh`: **Checks environment health.** Run this anytime to validate that all tools, paths, and symlinks are correctly configured.
 -   `./update-versions.sh`: **Updates tool versions.** This script checks for the latest stable releases of the tools in `.tool-versions` and updates the file for you.
 Run `asdf install` afterwards to apply the changes.